Factbox: Back to pubs, gyms and movies: plotting the road back to normal - News Break

 POLAND

-It also brought forward the reopening of cinemas, theatres, concert halls and cultural institutions by one week, to May 21.
+Cinemas, theatres, concert halls and cultural institutions opened on May 21, while indoor dining, indoor sports facilities and swimming pools reopened with capacity restrictions on May 28. read more

-Indoor dining, indoor sports facilities and swimming pools can reopen with capacity restrictions on May 28.
+Indoor events such as weddings with up to 50 people were allowed from May 28, while all students returned to school on May 31.

 QATAR